usimd/pi-gen-action/README.md

     # best compression but very slow).
     compression-level: 6

+    # Disable the renaming of the first user during the first boot.
+This make it so
+    # 'username' stays activated. 'username' must be set for this to work.
+Please be
+    # aware of the implied security risk of defining a default username and password
+    # for your devices.
+    disable-first-boot-user-rename: 0

     # Set whether a NOOBS image should be built as well.
 If enabled, the output
     # directory containing the NOOBS files will be saved as output variable
     # 'image-noobs-path'.